osuuj/nokia-city-data-analysis/client/shared/@docs/hooks.md

 # Shared Hooks

-This directory contains reusable React hooks used across the application.
+This file provides documentation for the reusable React hooks in the `client/shared/hooks` directory.

 ## Directory Structure